Privacy Policy

 We collect personal and non-personal information in the following ways:

-• Information You Provide to Us
+Information You Provide to Us

-• Billing and payment details (if applicable)
+• Billing and payment details, if applicable

-• Automatically Collected Information
+Automatically Collected Information

-• IP address, browser type, device information
+• IP address, browser type, and device information

 2. How We Use Your Information